adobe/alloy-samples/media-collection/STANDALONE.md

 ## Overview
 To use the streamingMedia component of Web SDK, you must meet the following prerequisites:

-- Before you can send Media Analytics data to Edge, first complete the steps in [Install Media Analytics with Experience Platform Edge](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/edge-recommended/media-edge-sdk/implementation-edge).
+- Before you can send Streaming Media data to Edge, first complete the steps in [Install Streaming Media with Experience Platform Edge](https://experienceleague.adobe.com/en/docs/media-analytics/using/implementation/edge-recommended/media-edge-sdk/implementation-edge).
 - Make sure you have access to Adobe Experience Platform and/or Adobe Analytics.
 - You must use Web SDK version 2.20.0 or later.
 See the [Web SDK installation overview](https://experienceleague.adobe.com/en/docs/experience-platform/web-sdk/install/overview?lang=en) to learn how to install the latest version.
-- Enable the [Media Analytics](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure?lang=en) option for the datastream you are using.
+- Enable the [Streaming Media](https://experienceleague.adobe.com/en/docs/experience-platform/datastreams/configure?lang=en) option for the datastream you are using.
 - Ensure that the schema used by your datastream includes the Media Collection schema fields.

 ## Configuration